emo-bon/emobon-dm-tools/README.md

 # emobon-dm-tools
-collection of scripts and tricks that help automate collecting / formatting / checking  the data from the obervatories
+Collection of scripts and tricks that help automate collecting / formatting / checking  the data from the obervatories

-List of tools
+List of tools (in /pyedm)

 | code | name        | purpose                                                                                    |
 |------|-------------|--------------------------------------------------------------------------------------------|